Graham Moore (writer): Early life and family

-Moore was born in Chicago, Illinois and raised on the city's north side — "the son of two lawyers who divorced and then married two other lawyers."

-Moore's father, Gary Moore, is an insurance defense attorney and his mother, Susan Sher (née Steiner), works for the University of Chicago.
+Moore was born in Chicago, Illinois and raised on the city's north side.
+He is "the son of two lawyers who divorced and then married two other lawyers"; Moore's father, Gary Moore, is an insurance defense attorney and his mother, Susan Sher (née Steiner), works for the University of Chicago.
 His mother was formerly the City of Chicago's chief lawyer and First Lady Michelle Obama's chief of staff.

 Moore's parents divorced when he was young.
 Moore's stepfather is Cook County Circuit Court Judge Neil Cohen.

-Raised Jewish, Moore graduated from the University of Chicago Laboratory Schools in 1999 and received a bachelor of arts degree in religious history in 2003 from Columbia University.
+Raised Jewish, Moore graduated from the University of Chicago Laboratory Schools in 1999 and received a Bachelor of Arts degree in religious history in 2003 from Columbia University.

-During his Academy Award acceptance speech in February 2015, Moore said that he had attempted suicide when he was 16.
+During his Academy Award acceptance speech in February 2015, Moore stated:

+This led viewers to believe that Graham Moore was gay and highlighted his own experience as an LGBTQ youth.
+Many people praised the speech on Twitter comparing it to the openly gay screenwriter Dustin Lance Black who won an Oscar for Milk (2008).
+However, Moore has clarified to reporters he is in fact straight and not gay.